dekarrin/ictiobus/docs/ictcc.md

     --sim-skip-errs N
         Skip outputting the first N errors encountered during language input simulation.
-Note that simluation errors will still cause ictcc to halt generation even if their output is suppressed.
+Note that simulation errors will still cause ictcc to halt generation even if their output is suppressed.

     --sim-trees